US authorities seize Iran-linked news websites | DW | 22.06.2021

 Several of the sites were back online within hours with new domain addresses.

-KH, also spelled Kataib Hezbollah, is an Iran-aligned Iraqi militia group that has been designated a terrorist organizaion by the US.
+KH, also spelled Kataib Hezbollah, is an Iran-aligned Iraqi militia group that has been designated a terrorist organization by the US.

 The websites of Press TV and Iranian Arabic news service Al-Alam only showed a single page with the statement: "This website has been seized."